hseligson1/kustomize-gitops-example/README.md

 Fore more details, execute:

-`kubectl describe pods {pod_name}`
+`kubectl describe pods <pod name>`

 ## Deploy with Kustomize and ArgoCD

 Now, that you've deployed your app with Kustomize, let's review how to do the same with ArgoCD.
 Assuming you've installed and configured ArgoCD already, now you can log into ArgoCD and access the UI.

+### Deploy with ArgoCD UI

 Navigate to the +NEW APP on the left-hand side of the UI.
-Then add the following to create the application:
+Then add the following to create the application.

 #### General Section: